sharp0900/S4T2TM2/Design_Document.md

 - manager and employee

 ### Reasons for using program:
-- make it really simple to use
+- make it really simple and easy to use and manage tasks

 ### Interface would have:
-- all possible options display, feedback,
+- all possible options display, feedback, **view settings**

 # Product Reviews: (Good ideas from other Task Managing Software)
 - Seperate tasks into classes